Articulating the value of humanities education

 Considering return on investment

-There’s a common assumption that humanities degrees have a poor return on investment, that humanities degrees contribute little to a successful career.
+There’s a common misapprehension that humanities degrees have a poor return on investment, that they contribute little to a successful career.
 In a climate of budget cuts and government scrutiny, it’s important to articulate return on investment for humanities programs.

-I developed an annual video series for the Cogut Institute for the Humanities at Brown University, featuring current and past student fellows and affiliated faculty describing, in their own words, the impact of the institute’s courses and events on their research, teaching, and career trajectories.
+I developed an annual video series for the Cogut Institute for the Humanities at Brown University, featuring current and past fellows and affiliated faculty describing, in their own words, the impact of the institute’s programs on their research, teaching, and career trajectories.

-For the first year of the series, I started small, interviewing only the four undergraduate fellows currently participating in the institute’s yearlong research seminar.
-I developed open-ended questions that would prompt them to share their experience authentically:
+For the first year of the series, I interviewed the four undergraduate fellows currently participating in the institute’s yearlong research seminar.
+I developed open-ended questions that would prompt them to share their experience as authentically as possible:

 How would you describe the seminar?